joshglenen/Portfolio/README.md

 ## Welcome

-Thank you for visiting my portfolio. _This is not intended to be a comprehensive resume._ Here I will upload open source projects I have completed as well as describe my past accomplishments.
+Thank you for visiting my portfolio. _This is not intended to be a comprehensive resume._ I will upload the projects I have completed since my graduation here.
 If you would like to know more about me or view my resume, visit [LinkedIn](https://www.linkedin.com/in/joshglenen/) or [email me.](mailto:josh.glenen.contact@gmail.com)

 ### My C# Projects